LOLER Northern Ireland

 Proper health and safety measurements being in place in the event of equipment failure.

 Lift maintenance is restricted to those with full training and qualifications.

 More details can be found here https://www.hse.gov.uk/work-equipment-machinery/puwer.htm

 Our engineers have maintained and serviced lifts to LOLER / PUWER standards throughout the UK for more than 25 years.
 Having received extensive training, they are fully competent to ensure your lifts run efficiently and safely.
-Our LOLER inspections are only carried out by LEVEL 4 (LIS) TEST Engineers with over 25 years experience.
-As one of the UK and Ireland leading Independent lift companies covering lifts in Northern Ireland, Ireland and UK.
-Elite Lifts Ltd can offer you skilled service, extensive experience and very competitive rates.
+Our LOLER inspections are only carried out by LEVEL 4 (LIS) TEST Engineers with over 25 years of experience.
+As one of the UK and Ireland leading Independent lift companies covering lifts in Northern Ireland, Ireland, and UK.
+Elite Lifts Ltd can offer you skilled service, extensive experience, and very competitive rates.
 Contact us now for more information or a quote.